 Test Codes, Numbers & Plans

-All TSPs are required to modify their networks, systems, databases, and operator services and directory assistance databases, to accommodate 10-digit local dialling for all calls originating in NPA 709 (Newfoundland and Labrador) and NPA 879 as per the Relief Implementation Schedule.
+All TSPs are required to modify their networks, systems, databases, and operator services and directory assistance databases, to accommodate new NPA 879 in NPA 709 area (Newfoundland and Labrador) as per the Relief Implementation Schedule.

 Test plans, if required, should be arranged on a bilateral basis between interconnecting TSPs in accordance with bilateral agreements.